- Go 51.1%

 harbor sync origin

-publish copies missing typed objects and updates the remote workspace ref. fetch copies objects and records a local remote ref without changing your worktree. sync fetches and materializes the remote workspace into a clean local worktree.
+publish copies missing typed objects and updates the remote workspace ref.
+Incremental publish uses the current remote branch head as a boundary, so unchanged history and unchanged blobs are skipped when the remote can be read. fetch copies objects and records a local remote ref without changing your worktree. sync fetches and materializes the remote workspace into a clean local worktree.

 Clone